 All other platforms open a terminal window and run sh ./<installer>.sh

-A GUI will walk you through the installation steps and allow you to create a program group and/or desktop icon.
+A GUI assists the installation process and allows creation of a program group and/or desktop icon.

-3. Run McIDAS-V by following the instructions appropriate for your operating system:
+3. Run McIDAS-V: Follow the instructions appropriate for your operating system:

 Mac OS X Double-click on the McIDAS-V shortcut icon that was created in /Applications.